AriFordsham/GHCWiki/extensible-records.md

 The proposals which are implemented as libraries put labels in conid (at the value level) and tycon (at the type level).
 In other words they must begin with capital letters, not clash with any other constructor or type, and be declared before use.
 If we want to support labels as first-class objects, this is essential so that we can distinguish them from other objects.

-The other proposals allow labels to be arbitrary strings, and distinguish them by context.
+The other proposals allow labels to be arbitrary strings, and distinguish them from other objects by context.

+This is related to the problem of Label Sharing: if the label `L` is declared in two different modules `M1` and `M2`, both of which are imported, do we have one label `L` or two labels `M1.L` and `M2.L`?
+Should there be a mechanism for identifying labels on import?

+The **Heterogeneous Collections** system introduces user defined Label Namespaces.
+All the labels in a record must live in the same namespace, and within a namespace, labels are defined in a way which forces a linear ordering.
+This gives a kind of modularity which interacts with the module system in a complex way: is not clear (for example) what happens when two imported modules extend a namespace independently.

 # Type Systems